-The Thief of Brisco completed principal photography on feature length film, Crooked Frames, in March 2018 and post-production is now underway.
+The Thief of Brisco has completed principal photography on feature length film, Crooked Frames, and post-production is well underway.

 Art thieves steal a large painting from a stately home in The Highlands.
 Everything was going to plan until they crash their getaway car.
 They decide to carry the massive picture into the wilderness to lie low, but they get lost and end up at an isolated bothy.

 As they travel, we see a series of flashbacks that reveal in turn what each of the characters knew of the events that led them to this place.